Kaun Banega Crorepati: Season 5: 2011

 This season introduced a play at home segment called "Ghar Baithe Jeeto Jackpot".
-This contest allowed home viewers to send an answer to a question via SMS during the show, with 1 Lakh Rupees going to the randomly picked winner, who can double or triple this amount by correctly answering further questions.
+This contest allowed home viewers to send an answer to a question via SMS during the show, with 1 Lakh Rupees going to the randomly picked winner, who can double or triple this amount by correctly answering a jackpot question.

 Season 6: 2012–2013

 The registration (contestant tryout) for the season started on 28 May 2012.
 This sixth season (labeled as KBC 6) was also hosted by Amitabh Bachchan and premiered on 7 September 2012.
 It aired from Friday to Sunday evenings on Sony TV.
 The season ended on 26 January 2013.
-The tagline used for the season was "Sirf Gyaan Hi Aapko Aapka Haq Dilata Hai" It is only knowledge that gives you your right).
+The tagline used for the season was "Sirf Gyaan Hi Aapko Aapka Haq Dilata Hai" (It is only knowledge that gives you your right).
 This season retained the 13 question format of the previous season.

-This season, KBC started a new tradition of giving an advantage to socially excluded people, known as "Dusra Mauka".
+This season, KBC started a new tradition of giving an advantage to socially excluded people, known as "Dusra Mauka" (Second Chance).
 Sonali Mukherjee, a victim of acid throwing, appeared along Lara Dutta in the first such special.
 On 13 January 2013, another special aired in which Manoj Kumar, a Mahadalit was accompanied by Indian actor Manoj Bajpayee.
 The winner of season 6 was Sunmeet Kaur.